-Mission Statement 4

-Board of Directors 5

-Personnel 9

-Collection Development 23

-Technology 26

-Circulation 29

-Building

-Appendix

-A. Library Bill of Rights 46
+A. Library Bill of Rights .
+43

-B. Freedom to Read Statement 47
+B. Freedom to Read Statement .
+44

-B. Request for Reconsideration of Materials 50
+C. Request for Reconsideration of Materials .
+47

-C. Donated Materials Form 52
+D. Donated Materials Form .
+49

-D. Display Case Request Form 53
+E. Display Case Request Form .
+50

+F. Kansas State Statute 21-6401 .
+51

-1. Mission Statement of the Marysville Public Library
+1. Mission Statement

-The mission of the Marysville Public Library is to create and maintain an environment in which the members of our community can comfortably and easily access resources which fill their cultural, education, and recreational needs.
+The mission of the Marysville Public Library is to create and maintain an environment in which the members of our community can comfortably and easily access resources which fill their cultural, educational, and recreational needs.